What is a Cooperative?

 This is my child’s first school experience.
 What can be done to make the transition easier?

 MSPC has park play dates and family picnic nights several times throughout the summer.
 This is a great way for your child to meet other children in the class and for you to meet other parents.
 Also, the week before school begins, we have a “Meet the Teacher” session.
 This is held at the school, in your child’s classroom.
 All classroom materials are available for exploration, and the teacher can interact with the children in a relaxed setting with the parents still present.
 Once the school year begins, if a child is uncomfortable with the parent leaving, we work with you to help build the child’s confidence and comfort.
-We will NEVER require you to leave.

 Does MSPC offer an extended day?